-KeepLAMoving is spearheading the fight against unsafe and unfair lane removals from arterials.
+KeepLAMoving is spearheading the fight against unsafe lane removals from arterials.
 Around the country, government officials are being tricked by self-styled "transportation advocates" into approving disastrous arterial "road diets" -- when car lanes on highly-used corridors are "repurposed" into things like bike lanes and miniature parks.
 The result is increasing accident rates, closed businesses, lost jobs, and, of course, gridlock.

 Arterial Road Diet proponents have a track record of misapplying data and straight out making things up to support their "cars are bad" narrative.
 Some examples: